safiqul/DRTP-v25/README.md

 `python3 application.py -c  -f Photo.jpg -i <ip_address_of_the_server> -p <server_port>`

-The output at the client side should look like this:
+The output at the client side will look like this:

 ```console
 Connection Establishment Phase: